 dataLayer for tracking purposes, things like product titles, product SKU information, and more.
 As I fetch data on a page-by-page basis,

 pageProps provides a global way to handle passing that data.

 gtmVirtualPageView (catchy I know) with a single purpose, to push data as part of an event type called

-That's it, there's not a lot of code to write to create an initial setup, the biggest challenge is understanding how it all fits together in a practical sense.
-Oh, and getting your head around GTM and Analytics, which can take some time.
+That's it, there's not a lot of code to write to create an initial setup, the biggest challenge is understanding how it all fits together in a practical sense, and getting your head around GTM and Analytics, which requires investigation.

-If you found this article informative or useful please share it.
+If you found this article useful please share it.